Amaryllis is a room-scale VR art installation, created by Danish-Armenian artist Mariam Zakarian.

 PRESSKIT

 For details and high quality, web-friendly images, you are welcome to download the presskit (.zip file).
 Larger sizes and print-friendly images can be sent upon request.
+If you have an HTC Vive setup and wish to review the piece, a screening version can be provided upon request.
+For additional information, please feel free to get in touch via the Contact page at the bottom of this website.

 ARTIST